Arkansas Identity Documents

 Step 1: Contact Local Court Clerk for Requirements

-The Petitioner should begin by identifying their local Circuit Court and contacting the Clerk's Office to ask about specific requirements for that circuit, such as requiring a Disposition Sheet or holding a formal hearing, as well as the filing fee for that Court.
+You should begin by contacting the clerk at your local circuit court to ask about specific requirements for that circuit, such as whether a hearing is required and the correct filing fee.
 This map shows the jurisdiction of each Circuit Court, and the contact information for the Clerk's Office of the Courts can be found here.

 Step 2: Prepare Petition and Other Forms